biocorecrg/master_of_pores/docs/running.md

 1. **email**

 ### Results
-Three folders contains the results:
+Three folders are produced by this module:

 1. Epinano, containing the results obtained with this method.
 You have a single file with already filtered modifications.